Summary

 Details

 This is a pragmatic, open-label, multicenter randomized control trial (RCT) conducted in asymptomatic patients with IBD who have persistent moderate to severe endoscopic inflammation despite optimization of index TIM.
-This study plans to recruit approximately 346 participants in the United States, who will either switching to treatment with alternative TIM to treat to a target of endoscopic remission or continue index optimized TIM.
+This study plans to recruit approximately 250 participants in the United States, who will either switching to treatment with alternative TIM to treat to a target of endoscopic remission or continue index optimized TIM.
 After randomization, patients will be followed prospectively within routine clinical practice over 2 years (104 weeks).
-This trial will be conducted within select active sites in IBD Qorus, the Crohn's Colitis Foundation's national quality of care initiative.
+This trial will be conducted within select active sites in the United States and Canada

 The primary outcome will be time from randomization to treatment failure, as a composite of: